AdaptGrad: Adaptive Sampling to Reduce Noise: Experiments

 \subsection{Qualitative Evaluation}

-As shown in \autoref{fig:n}, we select a few examples to compare the visualization effects of SmoothGrad and AdaptGrad with different sampling number $N$.
-It is evident that the saliency maps generated by AdaptGrad exhibit superior visualization performance compared to SmoothGrad, particularly in terms of the presentation of object details.
-Even when $N=10$, AdaptGrad could exhibit a clear noise reduction capability.
+As shown in \autoref{fig:n}, we compare the visualization effects of SmoothGrad and AdaptGrad using different sampling numbers $N$.
+The saliency maps generated by AdaptGrad demonstrate better visualization quality than those produced by SmoothGrad, particularly in terms of the clarity and detail of object representations.
+Even at a low sampling number ($N=10$), AdaptGrad can exhibit a clear noise reduction capability.

-In \autoref{fig:fox}, we present an example of saliency maps generated by the combination of SmoothGrad and AdaptGrad with \textbf{GI}, \textbf{IG(B)}, \textbf{IG(W)} and \textbf{NG}.
-The results demonstrate that AdaptGrad exhibits a clear advantage over SmoothGrad in terms of the visualization of latent features, offering a more nuanced and detailed representation.
-Furthermore, the enhancement effect of AdaptGrad on the \textbf{IG} method is obvious, with a notable noise reduction in the saliency map and the presentation of intricate detail features, such as those pertaining to the facial features of a red fox.
+In \autoref{fig:fox}, we present an example of saliency maps generated by applying SmoothGrad and AdaptGrad to the methods \textbf{GI}, \textbf{IG(B)}, \textbf{IG(W)}, and \textbf{NG}.
+The results demonstrate that AdaptGrad has a clear advantage over SmoothGrad in visualizing latent features.
+Specifically, AdaptGrad provides a more nuanced and detailed representation.
+Furthermore, the enhancement effect of AdaptGrad on the \textbf{IG} method is pronounced, with a notable reduction in noise in the saliency map and the presentation of intricate detail features, such as the facial features of the object.